 I chose this programme because it allowed me to touch upon some main economic subjects such as Microeconomics and Macroeconomics but also on topics like Philosophy and Business Ethics.
 I particularly like that I could pick a specialization - ED&G - where I learned about the economic impact of a globalized world and how decisions and policies are made within such an environment.
 The lectures and tutorials enhance the learning process and make it easier to structure the theory and put it into practice.

-(BSc EBE student Karishma Hiro Ramchand)
+(BSc Economics and Business Economics - Karishma Hiro Ramchand)

 You will be offered study advice after the first year of study.
 You can expect a positive result if you have earned more than 45 ECTS credit points (out of a total of 60 ECTS).
 If you have earned fewer than 45 ECTS and are issued a negative result, you will not be allowed to continue with your degree programme.

 You will receive preliminary study advice in December to make sure that you know where you stand.
 Please contact your study advisor as soon as possible if you have any questions about the BSA system.
 N.B.
 Some degree programmes use a tutoring system; please check with your study advisor.

 As a student, you are expected to work independently, but of course, the faculty will help you do so.
 Together with other first-years, you will participate in a mentor group.
 The mentor, a senior student, will help you learn the ins and outs of the faculty.
 In addition, you will discuss your study progress with your tutor (a lecturer-supervisor) at regular intervals.
 The study advisers are available to help you with specific study problems.